 Are Foxes Dangerous to Humans?

-While fox attacks on humans are have been widely reported in the media, they are, according to the RSCA, extremely rare.
+While fox attacks on humans have been widely reported in the media, they are, according to the RSCA, extremely rare.

-Most attacks are due to fear and occur when they are cornered or panic.
+Most attacks are due to fear and occur when they are cornered or panicked.
 Foxes will generally stay away from humans, the only exception is when they have been repeatedly fed by a human and have become accustomed to this behaviour.